apptainer/singularity-userdocs/signNverify.rst

 Note that I chose ``Y`` when asked if I wanted to push my key to the keystore.
-This will push my public key to whichever keystore has been configured by the ``singularity remote`` command, so that it can be retrieved by other users running ``singularity verify``.
+This will push my public key to whichever keystore has been configured by the ``apptainer remote`` command, so that it can be retrieved by other users running ``apptainer verify``.
 If you do not wish to push your public key, say ``n`` during the ``newpair`` process.